lqc/thinkcspy/source/way_of_the_program.rst

     bug
         An error in a program.

-    byte code
+    bytecode
         An intermediate language between source code and object code.
-Many modern languages first compile source code into byte code and then interpret the byte code with a program called a *virtual machine*.
+Many modern languages first compile source code into bytecode and then interpret the bytecode with a program called a *virtual machine*.

     comment
         Information in a program that is meant for other programmers (or anyone